 Using ProjectManager for Continuous Improvement

-ProjectManager, an award-winning project management software, gives you all the tools you need to implement continuous improvement strategies.
+ProjectManager, award-winning project management software, gives you all the tools you need to implement continuous improvement strategies.
 First of all, our software enables collaboration from everyone in the organization from the top down.
 This empowers workers to generate ideas on how to eliminate waste, and formally document them as a task to be addressed.
 From there, they can add comments and files as evidence, creating a culture of action around that task.

 As more and more of these improvement tasks are recognized, they should be added to a formal plan.
 Use our online Gantt charts to create a long-term plan to implement positive, incremental changes across the organization.
 You can put each task in a phase, so you can focus on changing discrete chunks of the organization at a time.
 You can also assign these tasks to team members, creating a culture of accountability to ensure that change is being addressed.

 If you’re thinking of working with a strategy of continuous improvement, then you’ll want a tool that can facilitate that process.
-ProjectManager is a cloud-based software that offers a real-time platform for teams to collaborate.
+ProjectManager is online software that offers a real-time platform for teams to collaborate.
 Plus, there are tools to monitor and report on the progress of the changes you apply to your processes.
 Try it today and see with this free 30-day trial.